quadrate-language/quadrate/docs/docs/docs/learn/6-error-handling/basics.md

 		b print nl
 	} else {
 		drop  // The error value
-		// The two return values (0, 0) are also on stack drop drop
+		// The two output values (0, 0) are also on stack drop drop
 	}
 }